PratikChakraborty10/GoodFood/README.md

 # GoodFood

-Your one stop solution for all healty and trusted recipies
+Your one stop solution for all healthy and trusted recipies

+~Built with ❤️ Android Team @GDSC Sister Nivedita University